thib5/Thib5-Dashboard/README.md

 So lets start !!

 This is the final result :

 http://imgur.com/a/n7P2t

 http://i.imgur.com/8U0oPFz.png

 http://imgur.com/cYIeDT9

 http://imgur.com/3fydgmv

 I change the original project to allow multiple page for each room.

 I also put a different css on time of the year

+A good start to edit this project is Header.php who is include in all the page.